yasarnarli/saucedemo/README.md

 by yaşar
-https://www.saucedemo.com/ webpage was tested, Chrome browser was used java programming language, OOP and POM framework were used. for test, selenium/cucumber test tools and dependencies were used
+https://www.saucedemo.com/ webpage was tested, Chrome browser was used java programming language, OOP and POM framework were used. for test, selenium/cucumber BDD test tools and dependencies were used

 first in login page logged in with valid credentials